 Posted by Willy Franzen on September 7, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Last weekend I was in Ithaca, NY for a wedding.
 It just so happens that I went to Cornell, so it was a homecoming of sorts for me even though the wedding was non-Cornell people.
 While I was there, I went into the campus store to look at the latest Cornell gear.
 Red may be a hard color to wear, but I spent four years mastering it.
 Unfortunately, I didn’t see anything that I liked.
 The best Cornell shirts are the ones issued to every athlete on campus (I have magically procured a few of these).
 Most of the stuff that you can buy is kind of lame.
 Tailgate Clothing is a Ankeny, IA based company that is solving this problem by bringing fashion back to collegiate apparel (here are some of their Cornell t-shirts).
 Apparently there was some pent up demand for this kind of merchandise (stuff that recreates “a forgotten era of timeless collegiate and classic American sportswear by incorporating vintage manufacturing methods, quality, workmanship, and an eye for details), as Tailgate Clothing has seen 1,153% three-year growth to $24.7 million in revenue (putting them at #327 on the Inc. 500).